mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 None of the garments listed here are described in particular detail because the range of styles, patterns and colours is effectively limitless.
-Where one culture’s suit may comprise of shirt, jacket and trousers, another may favour wearing kilts or one-piece jumpsuits.
+Where one culture’s suit may comprise of shirt, jacket and trousers, another may favor wearing kilts or one-piece jumpsuits.

 NOBLES AND CLOTHING
 Travellers with noble rank, or who enjoy celebrity, must look the part